LOADING ...

 I'm finna go through

-Would you yourself a fighter at heart
+Would you consider yourself a at heart

 I like to that at every opportunity